ScottyB/ac-js2/README.md

 # ac-js2

 An attempt at context sensitive auto-completion for Javascript in Emacs using Js2-mode's parser and Skewer-mode.
 Inspired by the work of others on projects such as Js2-mode, Skewer-mode and Js2-refactor I decided to add to the concept of Emacs as a Javascript IDE.

-Here is a screenshot of the auto completion in action.
+Here is a screenshot of the auto completion in action using the optional dependency, auto-complete-mode.

 ![Completion](https://raw.github.com/ScottyB/ac-js2/master/images/function-interface.png)